-Chris Cole Architect is an award winning architectural practice focused on residential, resort and light commercial projects across Australia-Pacific.
-With offices in Sydney, Australia and Nadi, Fiji, principal architect Chris Cole, brings a modernist sensibility with a progressive and sustainable handcrafted quality to your project.
+Chris Cole Architect is an award winning architectural practice focused on residential and resort projects across Australia-Pacific.
+With offices in Sydney, Australia and Fiji, principal architect Chris Cole, brings a modernist sensibility with a progressive and sustainable handcrafted quality to your project.

 Chris Cole started his own architectural practice in 2000 focused on unique residential and medium density projects in Sydney’s eastern suburbs.
-Chris then spent a number of years based in Fiji where he worked on the seven star Laucala, Island Resort (Red Bull), as the Project Architect on the Pacific Village at the 2010 World Expo in Shanghai, China and doing voluntary work for displaced Fijians in local villages.
+Chris then spent a number of years based in Fiji where amongst other projects he worked on; the seven star Laucala, Island Resort (Red Bull), then as the Project Architect on the Pacific Village at the 2010 World Expo in Shanghai, China and doing voluntary work for displaced Fijians in local villages.

 Along the way Chris has picked up a number of awards:

-- 2017, Commendation for Residential Architecture, International Chapter, NSW Institute of Architects – for his pre-fabricated Vuda House.
+2017, Commendation for Residential Architecture, Vuda House.
+International Chapter, NSW Institute of Architects.

-- 2010, Gold Medal, Zone B, for Most Creative Display – as the design architect on the Pacific Village for the World Expo in Shanghai.
+2010, Gold Medal, Zone B, for Most Creative Display Pacific Village, World Expo Shanghai.

-Chris has over 20 years’ experience, is fully conversant with the Building Code of Australia and NZ, the National Building Code of Fiji and Fiji Code of Environmental Practice and has successfully delivered numerous residential, resort and light commercial projects across the region.
+Chris has over 20 years’ architectural experience, is fully conversant with the Building Code of Australia and NZ, the National Building Code of Fiji and Fiji Code of Environmental Practice and has successfully delivered numerous residential, & resort projects across the region.

 Whilst running a full time architectural practice, Chris also holds a part-time Design Studio tutoring position in the Faculty of the Built Environment at the University of NSW.